 What to Know About Cycling in Boston

-Boston Bicycling Map
+Boston Bicycling Maps

 Massachusetts Bicycling Laws

-Most Dangerous Intersections
+Most Dangerous Boston Intersections

-The law says you can park your bike anywhere it does not disrupt vehicle or pedestrian traffic.
-The City of Boston has also installed over 1,500 bike parking spaces over the past three years.
+Massachusetts law says you can park your bike anywhere it does not disrupt vehicle or pedestrian traffic.
+The City of Boston has installed over 1,500 bike parking spaces over the past three years.
 You can find a bike rack before you make your trip by visiting this Boston Bike Parking map.